graphql/graphql-spec/README.md

-For our Star Wars example, the file [starWarsValidationTests.js](https://github.com/graphql/graphql-js/blob/main/src/__tests__/starWarsValidation-test.js) contains a number of queries demonstrating various invalidities, and is a test file that can be run to exercise the reference implementation's validator.
+For our Star Wars example, the file [starWarsValidationTests.js](https://github.com/graphql/graphql-js/blob/main/src/__tests__/starWarsValidation-test.js) contains a number of demonstrations of invalid operations, and is a test file that can be run to exercise the reference implementation's validator.

 To start, let's take a complex valid query.
 This is the `NestedQuery` example